 Before the two met, Bill started a solo career on Mercury Records.
 This was the start of a bright career which sparked various TV appearances and some notoriety on the Billboard charts.
 Bill became the first artist to record a song written by Kris Kristofferson.
 An exceptionally talented songwriter, Bill set his next steps toward creating songs that would be recorded by such well-known artists as Eddy Arnold.

 1980 was a big year for Bill.
 He met Kim, an event he quoted “Happily brought an end to his solo career!”

 A duo was formed and they have been making a name for themselves non-stop in the music industry.
 Songwriting, recording and touring, they found a way to keep it all in the family.
-They way it always has been.
+The way it always has been.

 In the nineties, Reba McEntire recorded a song that Kim and Bill penned which became a top five hit single entitled, "They Asked About You."
-The song was included in McEntire's “Greatest Hits Vol. II,” an album that went to #1 and has currently sold over six million copies.
+The song was included in McEntire's “Greatest Hits Vol. II,” an album that went to #1 and has currently sold over eleven million copies.

 In 2003 they formed the group Nash3.
 Keeping with their “Family Style” of music, they drafted their youngest son Jimmy to be a part of the group.
 With much success in their new endeavor, "In God We Still Trust" was written and recorded, and became #1 on the independent record charts.
 Country group Diamond Rio heard the song and picked it up for their album, “Greatest Hits II.”
 Nash3 was truly making a name in the industry.

 The latest turn in the ever-moving careers of this talented family, Jimmy Nash has now embarked on a solo career.
 Bill & Kim once again perform as a duo, and spend a large amount of their time raising funds and awareness for their charity, Champions Kids Camp, which was founded in honor of their oldest son's healing of Leukemia.